xilution/xilution-graphql-backend-example/README.md

 ## Host on Xilution Fox

+Fox sources Docker images from [Docker Hub](https://hub.docker.com/).
-Fox can pull a Docker image from your Docker Hub account.
+You grant Fox access to a Docker image hosted in Docker Hub in one of two ways.

+1. Make the image public.
-To grant Fox pull access the Docker image, either make the image public or add `tbrunia` as a [collaborator](https://docs-stage.docker.com/v17.12/docker-hub/repos/#collaborators-and-their-role).
+1. Add `tbrunia` as a [collaborator](https://docs-stage.docker.com/v17.12/docker-hub/repos/#collaborators-and-their-role).

 ### Build the Docker image